RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab4.1_routingtraffic.md

 Let's see what this looks like in Kiali.

-Navigate to `Graph` in the left navigation bar.
+Navigate to 'Graph' in the left navigation bar.
 If you lost the URL, you can retrieve it via:
 ```
 echo $KIALI_CONSOLE
 ```

-Switch to the `Versioned app graph` view.
-You should see the version of the user profile service being called, `2.0`.
+Switch to the 'Versioned app graph' view.
+You should see the version of the user profile service being called, '2.0'.

 *Show versioned app graph with version 2*